 Maureen Alsop is the author of two full collections of poetry, Mantic and Apparition Wren.
 She is the winner of Harpur Palate's Milton Kessler Memorial Prize for Poetry and The Bitter Oleander’s Frances Locke Memorial Poetry Award.
 Her poems have appeared in various journals including The Laurel Review, AGNI, Blackbird, Tampa Review, Action Yes, Drunken Boat, and The Kenyon Review.

-Watch Maureen Alsop's talk and poetry reading.
+Watch Maureen Alsop's lecture and poetry reading.

-Poetry reading with Maureen Alsop
+Poetry Reading: Maureen Alsop

 September 24: Sholeh Wolpé

 Sholeh Wolpé is the author of three collections of poetry, two books of translations, and a play and is the editor of three anthologies.
 She is the recipient of Lois Roth Persian Translation Award for her book Sin—Selected Poems of Forugh Farrokhzad.
 Wolpé teaches poetry and literary translation at the Stonecoast low-residency MFA program.
 She lives in Los Angeles.

 Poetry Lecture: Crimes of Passion—Murder on the Translation Express

 C. K. Williams has won the Pulitzer Prize, the National Book Award, the National Book Critics Circle Award, among other honors.
 In 2010, he published a critical study, On Whitman, and a book of poetry, Wait.
 In 2012, he published a book of poems, Writers Writing Dying, and a book of essays, In Time: Poets, Poems, and the Rest.